How Forecasting Can Influence Rate Structures

 Conclusion: How Rate Forecasting Helps Solve Problems

-Investigating how forecasting can influence rate structures perfectly illustrates the complexities of energy management, grid reliability, and the cost of energy.
+Investigating how demand forecasting can influence rate structures perfectly illustrates the complexities of energy management, grid reliability, and the cost of energy.
 Everything from fluctuations in weather to changes in fuel prices influences how much energy producers charge for electricity, which affects how much consumers spend powering their homes and businesses.

-Although complicated, data-driven forecasting that considers as many variables as possible offers an incredibly effective way to predict energy needs and establish affordable rates that respond to market and environmental pressures.
-Likewise, smartgrid and demand response trends can make it easier for companies to gather data that makes rate forecasting increasingly accurate and reliable.
+Although complicated, data-driven demand forecasting that considers as many variables as possible offers an incredibly effective way to predict energy needs and establish affordable rates that respond to market and environmental pressures.
+Likewise, smartgrid and demand flexibility trends can make it easier for companies to gather data that makes rate forecasting increasingly accurate and reliable.
 As forecasting algorithms develop to become increasingly sophisticated, these evolving technologies will continue to make it much easier to set rates.